usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/In-Class-Materials/Module_5_DITAP_Facilitators_Guide_Case_Study.md

         - Then call on higher scores: What helps build your confidence?
     - “What parallels do you see between Casey’s development and your own professional and personal growth journey?”

-### Expected Outcomes:
+### Expected outcomes:

 - Clear articulation of stakeholder resistance strategies
 - Deeper understanding of leading without formal authority

-### Facilitation Notes & Best Practices Facilitator Tips:
+### Facilitation notes & best practices facilitator tips:

-- Normalize that leadership without authority is the norm in digital transformation
+- Normalize that leadership without authority is the norm in digital transformation.
-- Encourage vulnerability and realism—change is messy
+- Encourage vulnerability and realism—change is messy.
-- Link back to roles explored in Agile delivery in Module 4
+- Link back to roles explored in Agile delivery in Module 4.
-- Emphasize that this is a culmination point—learners should draw from the whole course to inform how they lead
+- Emphasize that this is a culmination point—learners should draw from the whole course to inform how they lead.
 - Emphasize that federal digital transformation often involves navigating partnership dynamics between government, contractors, and teams of contractors and their respective firms.
-- Help learners connect resistance patterns to common federal scenarios (budget cycles, political transitions, compliance concerns)
+- Help learners connect resistance patterns to common federal scenarios (budget cycles, political transitions, compliance concerns).
-- Guide discussion toward practical influence tactics within federal hierarchies
+- Guide discussion toward practical influence tactics within federal hierarchies.

 ### IV.
-Next Steps/Follow-Up:
+Next steps/Follow-Up:

-- Prepare for final reflections and recommendations in Module 6 (Milestones 4 and 5)
+- Prepare for final reflections and recommendations in Module 6 (Milestones 4 and 5).
 - [Case studies on Acquisition Innovation challenges](https://acquisitiongateway.gov/additional-resources/resources/4173?\_a%5Eg_nid=252)